fdebrus/Nikobus-HA/README.md

 **Install Instruction**

-One you have installed the custom integration using HACS, go to the custom_repository/nikobus to edit nikobus_conf.json
+One you have installed the custom integration using HACS, go to the custom_repository/nikobus copy nikobus_conf.json.default to your HA config directory / nikobus_conf.json copy nikobus_button_conf.json.default to your HA config directory / nikobus_button_conf.json

+update the file to reflect your installation.
+Button are discovery when pushed and registered in the nikobus_button_conf.json

 Integration supports
   switch_modules_addresses